nodejs/node/doc/api/os.md

   **Default** `0`.
 * Returns: {integer}

-The `os.getPriority()` method returns the scheduling priority for the process specified by `pid`.
-If `pid` is not provided, or is `0`, the priority of the current process is returned.
+Returns the scheduling priority for the process specified by `pid`.
+If `pid` is not provided or is `0`, the priority of the current process is returned.

 ## os.homedir()
 <!-- YAML